 Every soul has its own trip, right?
-Subject to intangible Karma.
-You’ve got yours, I’ve mine, to each their own: managed more or less deftly until its fatal unfolding hardly anyone wishes.
+Subject to intangible Karma?
+You’ve got yours, I’ve mine, to each their own: managed more or less deftly until its fatal unfolding hardly anyone desires?
 Hitler and his henchmen had theirs as well.
-Some new tyrant, stumbling through his like Godzilla, might smash ours like yachts berthed in a hurricane.
-History has warned us.
+Some new tyrant, lurching like Godzilla, might smash ours like yachts berthed in a hurricane.
+History warns us.

-Learners will tap into everything known, which will make them smarter.
+Learners will tap into everything that’s known, which will make them smarter.
 Smarter people, fewer mistakes; fewer mistakes, less pain; less human pain, greater productivity.
-Rapid investments for limitless profit.
-Could we claim enough Humanity and Duty, per Mencius, to see this through?
+Rapid investment for limitless profit.
+Can we call on enough Humanity and Duty, per Mencius, to see this through?
 Have enough guts to attempt it?
-Where could those guts be; in the salvation of our soul perhaps?
+Where could those guts be; in the salvation of our soul, perhaps?

 Have we become too cagey for our own good?
-We find it safer to believe in nothing and no-one any longer, and trust in no new ideology whatever the cost.
+We’ve found it safer to believe in nothing and in no-one any longer, to trust no new ideology, whatever that may have cost.
 Fanaticophobia, what a sorry habit!
 “The opposite of illusions is not disillusion, but the truth.”
 A Course in Miracles, Foundation for Inner Peace, p.
 438.

 So here’s my agenda for your consideration.

 First things first!
 World peace first!

-I shout this from the rooftop, abog in denial so far and left unheard.
+I shout this from the rooftop, abog in denial and left unheard so far.

 You may have noticed three phenomena emerging in concert for the first time in history.